 Fluoride became a toothpaste ingredient in 1914 and in 1945, the soap in toothpastes was replaced by ingredients like sodium lauryl sulfate, which makes the paste smooth.
 In 1987, edible toothpaste was developed.
 This toothpaste is now used by young children who are learning to brush their teeth.
 However, edible toothpaste was first invented by NASA so that astronauts could brush their teeth without having to spit in zero-gravity.
 In more recent times, toothpastes have been developed that do things like whiten the teeth and provide extra protection against decay, gum disease, and bad breath.

-For more information about the history of toothpaste and dental hygiene in Lebanon, Oregon, and to schedule your next appointment with our dentist, Dr. Dr. Michael Hall, we welcome you to contact Smiles Dental today.
+For more information about the history of toothpaste and dental hygiene in Lebanon, Oregon, and to schedule your next appointment with our dentist, Dr. Dr. Quinn Martin, we welcome you to contact Smiles Dental today.